10 Best Sports Compression Socks Reviewed

 q: Do these socks give foot arch support?

 Yes, the design for compression socks includes an alternating weave pattern which will target and flow support to the foot arch region.
-This means that the weaving in the foot arch region is often thicker and has a strategic pattern which will channel support directed toward the foot arch.
+This means that the weaving in the foot arch region is often thicker and has a strategic pattern that will channel support directed toward the foot arch.